-A disability attorney in Detroit can prepare you for your disability hearing by developing evidence and helping you select the best witnesses.
+A SSD Lawyer in Detroit can prepare you for your disability hearing by developing evidence and helping you select the best witnesses.

 - First, your attorney will go over your Social Security file to determine what evidence is necessary to prove and win your case and how to present it.